CPJKU/beat_this/README.md

 done
 ```

-#### Train models for the ablation studies, correponding to Table 3 in the paper.
+#### Train models for the ablation studies, corresponding to Table 3 in the paper.

 Our system (single_final0, single_final1, single_final2):
 ```bash